thebigredgeek/Bruno/README.md

 ### Bruno
 The software engineering commentator

+Run `npm install to set it up`.

-Copy `config.json.sample` to `config.json` and configure to your circle ci project
+Then edit the `config.json` and `phrases.json` files to your liking and configurations!

+Then simply run `npm start`!